xcore/sc_ethernet/doc/api.rst

     packets longer than this to avoid the need to be circular.
 This constant applies when the high priority receive is in use.

+**ENABLE_ETHERNET_SOURCE_ADDRESS_WRITE**

+    By defining this preprocessor symbol, the source MAC address will be automatically filled in with the MAC address passed to the port during initialization.

+**DISABLE_ETHERNET_PORT_FORWARDING**

+    By defining this preprocessor symbol, the forwarding of packets between ports, when there are multiple ports, is disabled.
+Traffic is only forwarded to the clients.

 Custom Filter Function
 ----------------------